Businessman Sachel Kungebeharry's mother begs kidnappers: Give me back my son

 "Now that you all have that, why it is that you all not getting...to a closure?"

-Hansranah admitted that while not every police officer is bad and that there are many honest, hard-working officers, the incident and the arrest of the three, had shaken her trust in the Police Service.
+Hansranah admitted that while not every police officer is bad and that there are many honest, hard-working officers, the kidnapping and the arrest of the three had shaken her trust in the Police Service.

 Hansranah isn't the only one speaking about a breakdown in trust in the TTPS.

-Several central businessmen have called for – according to a Newsday story dated October 3 – “disruptive measures” to deal with corruption and criminality within the police service.
+Several central businessmen have called for – according to a Newsday story dated October 3 – “disruptive measures” to deal with corruption and criminality in the police service.

-Pointing to the murder rate, head of the Chaguanas Chamber of Industry and Commerce Baldath Maharaj told Newsday on October 2, that public trust in the police service was already low and that the TTPS needed to immediately treat criminality among its own ranks very seriously, even if it meant using harsh measures.
+Pointing to the murder rate, head of the Chaguanas Chamber of Industry and Commerce Baldath Maharaj told Newsday on October 2 that public trust in the police was already low and that the TTPS needed immediately to treat criminality among its own ranks very seriously, even if it meant using harsh measures.

 He said Police Commissioner Erla Harewood-Christopher also needs to speak out and address the damage to the public's confidence this incident had caused.

-Up to press time, neither Commissioner Harewood-Christopher nor any member of her executive team in the TTPS has publicly commented on the arrests of the three officers and impounding of a marked police vehicle.
+Up to press time, neither Harewood-Christopher nor any member of her executive team has publicly commented on the arrests of the three officers and impounding a police vehicle.

 Comments